 Your wireless router has a variety of useful options you can configure.
-These are practically hidden — you wouldn’t know these features exist unless you were digging through your router’s configuration pages.
+These are practically hidden—you wouldn’t know these features exist unless you were digging through your router’s configuration pages.
+But they’re worth knowing about.

 Bear in mind that different routers have different options.
 You may not have all the options listed here on your own router.
 The options will also be in different places with different names.